wrapperband/PrivateBlockchainAddress/README.md

 Private Blockchain Address
 ==========================

-PBA - encryped blockchain address only visible to the owner / sender and receiver.
+PBA - encrypted blockchain address only visible to the owner / sender and receiver.

 Proposed anonimity feature : The Dark Blockchain / Private Blockchain Addresses